clasqm/freedos-repo/Commandline.md

 + [ANTIWORD](./zip/antiword.zip) - Extract text and (hopefully) images from a Microsoft Word .doc (not .docx) file.
     + GNU GPL v2 licensed.

++ [BATPOWER](./zip/batpower.zip) v1 - CLI utilities by various authors.
+This file will be used as a "Miscellaneous" container and will be updated from time to time.
+    + ANSWER - Ask a question, store response in environment variable.
+    + BROWSE - A very simple text file pager
+    + DO - combine dos commands on a single line
+    + FLIP - set capslock, numlock etc
+    + FULLDATE - Display the "full" current system date (i.e. Wednesday, January 1st, 1986)
+    + PAWS - like PAUSE, but with your own message
+    + POPDIR - return to PUSHDIR location
+    + PUSHDIR - Memorize current directory
+    + QUERY2 - set up multiple possible responses, store result in errorlevel
+    + REBEEP - Noisy version of PAUSE
+    +  SETCOLOR - Set and/or reset the foreground and background colors
+    + TIME12HR - Display the current time as a "normal" 12 hour display (i.e.  15:10:49  is displayed as  3:10:49 p.m.)
+    + TODAY - Display the "full" date and "12" hour clock on the same display line.
+    + TUNE - Play one of five tunes on PC Speaker
+    + WAITTIME - Pause PC until a specified time is reached.

 + [BELIEF](./zip/belief.zip) - generate random religious beliefs.
     + Public Domain sofware (as far as could be ascertained) with additional data by Michel Clasquin-Johnson.
 See also [this page](https://clasqm.github.io/Belief/).